rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 it won't be safe to dereference it.
 Then we'll need a safe abstraction over that type to make it safe to dereference.

-But first we need to understand the object header.
+But first we need to understand the object header and how we get an object's type from it.

-### The allocation object header
+### The object header

 We introduced the object header traits in the earlier chapter [Defining the allocation API](./chapter-allocation-api.md).
 The chapter explained how the object header is the responsibility of the interpreter to implement.

-Now that we need to implement type identification, we need the object header implementation first.
+Now that we need to implement type identification, we need the object header.

 The allocator API requires that the type identifier implement the `AllocTypeId` trait.
 We'll use an `enum` to identify for all our runtime types: